d2l-ai/d2l-en/chapter_linear-regression/linear-regression-scratch.md

 The following code applies the update, given a set of parameters, a learning rate `lr`.
-Since our loss is computed as an average over the minibatch, we don't need to adjust the learning rate against the batch size.
+Since our loss is computed as an average over the minibatch, we do not need to adjust the learning rate against the batch size.
 In later chapters we will investigate how learning rates should be adjusted for very large minibatches as they arise